ianhussey/truffle/readme.md

 # truffle

 {truffle} is an R package for teaching purposes.
-It allows you to create datasets with various known effects to be rediscovered (truffles), and then create data processing headaches that have to be solved (dirt).
+It allows you to create datasets with various known effects to be rediscovered (truffles, via `truffle_` functions), and then create data processing headaches that have to be solved (dirt, via `dirt_` functions).
 Users must then search for truffles among the dirt.

 Generated datasets can include demographics variables and item-level Likert responses.
 Known effects (truffles) can be buried in the data including differences in sum-score means between conditions, known correlations between the different outcomes' sum-scores, known Cronbach's alpha values for each scale, etc. Data can also be made messy, contain impossible values, or contain missingness, to create data processing challenges.